 Another important challenge for potential wealth managers is setting up locations for which they have to pay a heavy property price.
 The increase in real estate prices in the last decade has acted as a deterrent.
-Moreover, this factor of having physical locations cannot be avoided as wealth management as a service requires that physical presence to build client relationships.
+Moreover, this factor of having physical locations cannot be avoided as wealth management as a service requires a physical presence to build client relationships.

 The awareness about the available financial products is low among the target population.
-Also, there is a sense of insecurity among the investors due to scams, harmful practices of some advisers and absence of investor protection environment.
+Also, there is a sense of insecurity among the investors due to scams, harmful practices of some advisers and the absence of an investor protection environment.
 All this has led to a very narrow-minded view among investors regarding certain investments which are long term.

 The HNWI are attended by foreign banks and other large brokers, but its reach is limited only to the metropolitan areas.
 And according to the statistics, 20% of the HNWI population lives outside the metros, which are served by the unorganized players.
 Therefore for this sector to expand, its reach will play an important part in arresting the untapped wealth and transforming it to assets under management.

 5. Product and Service Offerings

 Though there has been a great improvement in the product portfolio being offered to investors, the standards do not match with that of other mature market players.
 In order to succeed, the wealth management service providers will have to innovate in terms of meeting the diverse customer needs.
 Even innovating could pose a challenge in the obstructive regulatory environment coupled with preserving the product structure and pricing transparency.